Consumption in Finland

 Get a sample report showing our regional, country and commodities data and analysis.

 Start working with the reports used by the world’s major financial institutions, multinational enterprises & government agencies now.
 Click on the button below to get started.

-Consumer prices rose 0.23% in August over the previous month, below July's 0.33% increase.
+Consumer prices increased 0.51% in February over the previous month, coming in below January's 1.22% rise.